 What is ratatouille?

 Ratatouille is a classic French vegetable stew.
 Some purists believe that the vegetables should be cooked separately, and then stirred together to finish the dish, in order to be able to taste each vegetable on its own.
 While I can’t disagree with that, I also rarely do it.

 Cooking ratatouille the traditional way can be a lengthy process, and we don’t often have that kind of time during the week.

 Another variation on the classic chunky vegetable stew is turning it into a layered vegetable dish.
-This is actually a “tian” and not ratatouille.
+This is actually a “tian” and not a traditional ratatouille.
 While it is beautiful, it’s not the classic French stew.

 There are many variations on this dish, but what they all have in common is the basic list of ingredients: zucchini, summer squash, tomato and eggplant.